|NIDDK Small Business Home||Research||Funding||Resources||News & Events||Program Statistics||FAQs|

 - Diabetes, Endocrinology, and Metabolic Diseases (DEM)

 - Kidney, Urologic, and Hematologic Diseases (KUH)

 All three extramural divisions of the NIDDK primarily support investigator-initiated projects.
-An extensive but not exhaustive list of potential topics can be found in the NIH, CDC, FDA, AND ACF Program Descriptions and Research Topics (PDF, 1.6MB).
+An extensive but not exhaustive list of potential topics can be found in the PHS 2017-2 SBIR/STTR Program Descriptions and Research Topics for NIH, CDC, and FDA (PDF, 1.6MB).

 In addition to a table of current opportunities, our Funding Opportunities page provides assistance in understanding the different types of mechanisms and awards available to small businesses.

 Our Resources page covers a broad range of topics including commercialization and business development, regulation, reimbursement, intellectual property, and research and development.